mostafashapan/mostafashapan/README.md

 ## Hi there! 👋 I'm Mostafa Shaban

-I'm a passionate Frontend Developer based in Egypt, specializing in creating dynamic and user-centric web applications.
-With a solid foundation in HTML, CSS, and JavaScript, I excel in frameworks like React.js and have experience with Bootstrap for responsive design.
-My expertise extends to TypeScript for scalable applications and Git for version control.
-I thrive on turning complex ideas into intuitive interfaces and enjoy collaborating to deliver exceptional user experiences.
+I'm a passionate Full Stack Developer (MERN stack) based in Egypt, dedicated to crafting dynamic and user-centric web applications.
+With a strong foundation in frontend technologies like HTML, CSS, and JavaScript, I excel in frameworks such as React.js for building interactive interfaces.
+My backend skills include Node.js and Express.js, complemented by MongoDB and MySQL for database management.
+I'm proficient in TypeScript for scalable applications and utilize Docker for seamless deployment.
+With expertise in Git for version control and Linux for server management, I'm committed to delivering robust and scalable solutions.

 ### 💼 Skills & Tools
 - **Frontend:** React.js, TypeScript, HTML5, CSS3, Bootstrap, Tailwind CSS
-- **Backend:** Node.js, Express.js, PHP (Laravel), MySQL, MongoDB
+- **Backend:** Node.js, Express.js, PHP (Laravel), MongoDB, MySQL
 - **Tools:** Git, GitHub, Docker, Linux, Postman

 ### 🌟 Highlights
-- Developed interactive and visually appealing UIs for projects like RestEATS and Dashboard admin.
+- Developed and deployed full-stack applications like RestEATS and Dashboard admin, ensuring high performance and scalability.
-- Experienced in optimizing frontend performance and ensuring accessibility (A11y) standards.
+- Proficient in backend development with Node.js and Express.js, integrating with MongoDB and MySQL databases.
-- Actively learning AWS Cloud technologies to expand my skill set.
+- Actively learning AWS Cloud technologies to enhance deployment and scalability capabilities.

 ### 🚀 Let's Connect!
-I'm eager to contribute my skills to innovative projects and teams.
-Whether you're looking to collaborate or explore opportunities, let's connect on [LinkedIn](https://www.linkedin.com/in/mostafa-shapan/) or [WhatsApp](https://wa.me/201013120886).
-Let's create remarkable web experiences together!
+I'm enthusiastic about contributing my skills to innovative projects and collaborative teams.
+Whether you're seeking to collaborate or explore opportunities, let's connect on [LinkedIn](https://www.linkedin.com/in/mostafa-shapan/) or [WhatsApp](https://wa.me/201013120886).
+Let's create impactful web experiences together!

 ---